 PLAN EYFS resources

 The PLAN EYFS resources have been developed to support subject leaders and early years teachers introduce children to the foundational knowledge of science, featured in the Statutory Framework for the Early Years and Development Matters, that will enable them to be well-placed to access the science National Curriculum in England at Key Stage 1.
-They are currently in draft form and the PLAN Team welcome any feedback on their content before final versions will be published in January 2022.
-Please use the Contact page on this website to provide any feedback on the content of the two PLAN EYFS resources below.

 If you are not familiar with the EYFS, the Statutory Framework for the Early Years and Development Matters, you may wish to read our Introduction to science in the EYFS before reading on.

 The PLAN EYFS resources include topic matrices for Nursery and Reception and the PLAN Summary of Science in EYFS which provides an overview of the science content within the matrices.